dhiltonp/pop/docs/source/book/problem.rst

 We start by taking the Unix Philosophy, and modernizing it:

-Write programs that do one thing and do it well.
+* Write programs that do one thing and do it well.
-Write programs to work together.
+* Write programs to work together.
-Write programs to handle text streams, because that is a universal interface.
+* Write programs to handle text streams, because that is a universal interface.

 Becomes...

-Write programs that do one thing and do it well.
+* Write programs that do one thing and do it well.
-Write programs to work together.
+* Write programs to work together.
-Write programs to expose interfaces that can be easily merged together.
+* Write programs to expose interfaces that can be easily merged together.

-It hardly changes, only the definition of interfaces need to be updated to deal with data more complex that what is found in a text stream.
+It hardly changes, only the definition of interfaces need to be updated to deal with more complex data than what is found in a text stream.

-Lets evaluate these concepts one by one from a POP perspective.
+Let's evaluate these concepts one by one from a POP perspective.

 Write programs that do one thing and do it well
 -----------------------------------------------

-POP is built to allow developers to write units of code in smaller, manageable applications.
+POP is built to allow developers to write units of code in smaller, more manageable applications.
 But those units still function as fully capable applications.

 This overcomes the *Mythical Man Month* by making sure that code is always broken up into small units that can be managed by small developer teams.
 This also makes handing off code to new developers much easier.
-Learning a new codebase is exponential relative tot he size of the codebase.
+Learning a new codebase is exponential relative to the size of the codebase.
 Something that is only 5-20 thousand lines of code can be handed off in days, but it can take years to transfer code that is closer to a hundred thousand lines or more.